vikchupak/AWS/services/databases/DynamoDB.md

   - GSIs consume their own RCUs/WCUs
   - We can set what attributes are projected(included) into index
     - the base table’s primary key is always projected into the LSI, regardless of the projection type
+    - If an attribute is not projected, it can still be received, but it is inefficient
 - `local secondary index` = `{table partition key}:{non table sorting key}`
   - Can't be added or removed after table creation
   - DynamoDB limits you to 5 LSIs per table
   - LSIs consume the same RCUs/WCUs as the base table
   - We can set what attributes are projected(included) into index
     - Base table primary key is NOT automatically included unless you explicitly add it to the projection
+    - If an attribute is not projected, it can still be received, but it is inefficient

 ## JSON